Alaska is a magical place in the summer.

-Backroads’ hiking and cycling adventures immersed me in pristine wildflowers, glaciers and salmon jumping upstream.
-I prepared my body for the challenge by pedaling at the gym; I broke in new hiking boots walking around town.
+Backroads’ hiking and cycling adventure immersed me in pristine wildflowers, glaciers and salmon jumping upstream.
+I prepared my body for the challenge by cycling at the gym and broke in hiking boots walking around town.

-I’ve never been, but now etched upon my sight
+Now etched upon my sight

 Your streets, sidewalks, and smiling faces